-This module will be offered to students who have completed Chinese 2 or who already have some knowledge of Chinese, e.g. 6 months up to 1 year of study or work in the native speaking countries - equivalent to that covered by the Chinese 2 syllabus, and those who have the potential and motivation to achieve the next two levels' proficiency within one year.
+This module will be offered to students who have completed the course of beginners extra or who already have some knowledge of Chinese, e.g. 6 months of study or work in the native speaking countries - equivalent to that covered by the Chinese 2 syllabus, and those who have the potential and motivation to reach the proficiency until the end of Chinese 3 within one year.

 This is a 24 or 30 CREDIT module.